aberke/user-generated-stream/README.md

 TODO
 ---

-- reject after accept not working
+- reject after accept not working?

 - edit tests for new opp type
 	- and for postEntry